 Our mandate is to encourage, promote and support dance as a cultural, educational, social, recreational and healthful activity for Nova Scotians of all ages, abilities, and backgrounds.

 DANCE NOVA SCOTIA is the umbrella service organization for all forms of dance in Nova Scotia.
-Founded in 1974 and incorporated in 1975., it is one of seven provincial cultural service organizations that comprise the Cultural Federations of Nova Scotia, which are funded by the province.
+Founded in 1974 and incorporated in 1975, it is one of eight provincial cultural service organizations that comprise the Cultural Federations of Nova Scotia, which are funded by the province.
 Dance Nova Scotia is a registered charitable organization governed by a Board of Directors elected from the community.

 - Providing educational resources to public schools, including the creation of instructional materials relating dance to Grades P - 9 social studies, language arts and music curricula in Acadian and traditional Cape Breton dance as well as library resources for dance in education.
 Currently, we are focused on delivering ongoing professional development for school teachers

 - Community-based networking and pilot programs to promote existing dance opportunities and to encourage the development of new dance programs where none have existed before.
 The most recent program to be implemented is BreakSpace, a free weekly breakdance drop-in session open to anyone.
 The session is followed by a practice session where members of the Urban Dance community drop in and not only participate but also act as mentors for young dancers.
 Tango to Balance is a free class centered around the exploration of the Argentine Tango walk.
 Engaging in dancing while gaining better balance, gait, and posture makes for a fantastic way to fight off brain-aging as well as the risk of falling. both these programs are in partnership with the Halifax Public Libraries;

 - Providing services to professional dance artists and companies to assist with fundraising, grant writing, and promotion;

 - Partnering with Kinetic Studio to present their Open Studio and First Ideas series, residencies with visiting choreographers and dancers, building mentorship opportunities, as well as presenting Taking Steps to Fly, a yearly showcase for young choreographers;

 - Managing DANSpace-on-Grafton, a dance studio funded by the Nova Scotia Department of Communities, Culture and Heritage, making the space available to artists in all disciplines;